dami-gupta-git/onco_mind_v0/docs/WHY_ONCOMIND.md

 ## Who Should Use This

+### Primary Users

+#### 1. Grad Students & Postdocs in Cancer Genomics Labs

+**The Problem:**
+Your advisor says "look into this variant."
+You spend days searching PubMed, checking CIViC, cross-referencing ClinVar, digging through cBioPortal... just to understand the current state of knowledge.

+**OncoMind Solution:**
+- Instant evidence summary across 14+ sources
+- Explicit gap analysis: "Here's what's NOT known"
+- Research implications: "Here's what you could study"
+- Suggested experiments based on gap severity

+**Value:** Saves weeks of literature review.
+Helps scope thesis projects with clear, defensible knowledge gaps.

+---

+#### 2. PIs Writing Grant Proposals

+**The Problem:**
+R01 proposals need to justify "why this research question matters."
+That means showing the gap — not just what's known, but what's missing and why it matters.

+**OncoMind Solution:**
+- Evidence gap detection with severity ratings (critical/significant/minor)
+- Gap categories: functional, clinical, resistance mechanisms, preclinical data
+- Suggested studies mapped to each gap
+- Source attribution for every claim (PMIDs, database entries)

+**Value:** Write stronger proposals with clearly articulated gaps.
+"We propose to address the CRITICAL gap in resistance mechanism understanding for [variant] — no published studies characterize acquired resistance despite 3 FDA-approved therapies."

+---

+#### 3. Pharma/Biotech Researchers in Early Discovery

+**The Problem:**
+"Should we pursue this variant as a drug target?
+What do we actually know?
+What's the white space?"

+**OncoMind Solution:**
+- Gap analysis shows research opportunities
+- DepMap integration: gene essentiality (is it a good target?), drug sensitivity (what works?), model systems (can we test it?)
+- Resistance mechanism extraction from literature
+- Preclinical vs clinical evidence stratification

+**Value:** Prioritize research portfolio based on evidence landscape.
+Identify white space before competitors.
+Make go/no-go decisions with full context.

+---

+#### 4. Bioinformaticians Supporting Multiple PIs

+**The Problem:**
+Constant ad-hoc variant lookups for different projects.
+Each PI wants "just a quick look" at their pet variant.
+You become the bottleneck.

+**OncoMind Solution:**
+- Standardized, comprehensive reports in seconds
+- Batch processing for multiple variants
+- JSON/CSV output for downstream analysis
+- Consistent format across all queries

+**Value:** Don't become the bottleneck.
+Deliver comprehensive variant briefs quickly.
+Spend your time on analysis, not data wrangling.

+---

+### Secondary Users

+- **Clinical trial designers** — Identifying patient populations with unmet therapeutic needs.
+OncoMind surfaces variants where clinical evidence is lacking but biological rationale exists.
+- **Science journalists & medical writers** — Understanding what's known vs. unknown about a variant.
+OncoMind provides source-attributed facts, not speculation.
+- **Biotech BD teams** — Competitive intelligence on the research landscape.
+Which variants are over-studied?
+Where are the opportunities?

+---

+### Good Fit vs Not a Fit

 **Good fit:**
 - Researchers exploring variant evidence quickly
 - Data scientists building oncology AI applications